-A forest fire can be a damaging ecological and environmental disaster whether it is caused by natural forces or man made activity.
+A forest fire can be a damaging ecological and environmental disaster whether it is caused by natural forces or man-made activity.
 Nature cannot be controlled and is often hard to predict.
-The proliferation of satellite imagery and image processing techniques has made it easier to estimate high risk areas and minimize the frequency of forest fire and reduce or avert damage.
+The proliferation of satellite imagery and image processing techniques have made it easier to estimate high-risk areas and minimize the frequency of forest fire and reduce or avert damage.

-High risk areas for forest fire are locations where a forest fire are more likely to start and from where they can easily spread.
-Understanding the factors that influence the occurrence of fire and the dynamic behavior of it are critical aspects for fire management especially in the cases of wildfire.
+High-risk areas for forest fire are locations where forest fires are more likely to start, and from where they can easily spread.
+Understanding the factors that influence the occurrence of fire and its dynamic behavior are critical aspects of fire management.

-In November 6, 2018 a huge wildfire hit Butte County in California.
+On November 6, 2018, a huge wildfire hit Butte County in California.
 This event was also known as the Camp Fire 2018.
-The Camp Fire 2018 was the deadliest and most destructive wildfire in California history up to date and according to insurers it was also the costliest single natural disaster in the world resulting in $12.5 billion insurable losses.
+The Camp Fire 2018 was the deadliest and most destructive wildfire in California history up to date and according to insurers, it was also the costliest single natural disaster in the world resulting in $12.5 billion in insurable losses.

-Through satellite imagery and remote sensing processes, the possibility to map high risk areas for wildfire is possible.
-In the photo below, a process called Categorized Vegetation dryness index was used to estimate the risk of wildfire through a thick forested area by estimating the dryness of the vegetation around it.
+Assessing risk before a wildfire happens – Proimagery uses satellite imagery and remote sensing processes to map high-risk areas for wildfire.
+In the image below, a process called the Categorized Vegetation dryness index was used to calculate the risk of wildfire through a thick, forested area by estimating the dryness of the vegetation around it.